Your Path To A New Beginning: Divorce And Dissolution In Ohio

 Every marriage is unique, and the reasons a couple decides to go their separate ways vary.
 How they separate can vary as well.
 In Ohio, there are different options for ending a marriage.
 A marriage can be ended through:

-• Divorce: A divorce does not require an agreement between the spouses.
+- Divorce: A divorce does not require an agreement between the spouses.
 In Ohio, there must be a declared cause for the divorce.
 For example, the spouse who files for divorce must give at least one reason.
 That reason can be adultery, absence, cruelty, habitual drunkenness, neglect of duty, fraudulent contract, imprisonment or incompatibility.
+But while Ohio requires a “cause,” most couples cite “Incompatibility” because then you don’t always have to prove wrongdoing to move forward.

 Attorney Laura Helmbrecht can walk you through all of the options and provide you with the information you need to make informed decisions that are best for you, your children and your future.
 Throughout the process – from child custody matters to the division of property – she will protect your personal and financial interests with strategies that are tailored to you and your situation.